What is the North American Rotary Rig Count?

 What makes the Baker Hughes Rig Count unique?

-Other companies define activity differently than Baker Hughes, a GE company (BHGE) and their counts may include rigs that are available or contracted but not actively drilling.
+Other companies define activity differently than Baker Hughes and their counts may include rigs that are available or contracted but not actively drilling.
 These counts provide a census of rigs available for work rather than those actually working.

 What factors influence Baker Hughes rig counts?